Birthdate

 London, ON

-Mark Ideson made his debut as skip in 2018, leading Canada to a bronze medal in wheelchair curling at the 2018 Paralympic Winter Games.
+His first assignment as Team Canada’s skip was at the 2018 Paralympic Winter Games in PyeongChang leading the nation to a bronze medal.
 After a heartbreaking loss to China in the semifinals, which the Chinese won on the last rock of the game, the Ideson-led Canadians came back strong to claim victory against South Korea in the bronze medal game.

-Ideson helped Canada to the gold medal in curling in his Paralympic Games debut at the Sochi 2014 Paralympic Winter Games only four years after he took up the sport.
+Ideson made his Games debut four years earlier as he helped Canada to the gold medal in at the Sochi 2014 Paralympic Winter Games only four years after he took up the sport.

 CAREER HIGHLIGHTS